 - Personalised sound

 These days, when you're spending around £300 on a pair of headphones you expect active noise-cancelling (ANC) technology.
 Bose, Sony, Sennheiser and Beats (among others) all offer this feature as standard.
-Nuraphone takes a different approach, opting to put its efforts into advanced personalised sound profile building and AI (artificial intelligence) instead.
-As such there is no ANC here.
+Nuraphone took a different approach initially opting to put its efforts into advanced personalised sound profile building and AI (artificial intelligence) instead, but having nailed that, a few months after launch enabled ANC via software/firmware update.

-That's no bad thing necessarily.
-While you don't get that helpful active filter against, say, a droning train or plane, the in-ear tip and seal around the ear offered by the cups mean that they actually do a great job of passive noise-cancellation.
+That means you know get that active filter against, say, a droning train or plane, as well as the in-ear tip and seal around the ear cups doing a great job of passive noise-cancellation.
 What's more, they stop any excessive noise from escaping to your commute neighbours.
-And there's no issue with "wind tear" as you can get with ANC cans when outside in the world.

 As for the sound quality, the Nuraphone combines dual drivers: one in the main headphone cup, designed as a sort-of woofer; the other, in the in-ear bud, offers the full-range of high, mid and that lower frequency range (without crossover with the other driver).
 Combined, they create a really full and balanced sound.
 You get plenty of bass, but rather than be overpowering, it's just good quality, clear bass that fills out the background really nicely.